bosch-io/iot-things-examples/README.md

 #### [historian](historian/)

 This Java-based example shows how to collect and use historic data.

-While the Bosch IoT Things service keeps track of the latest property values of your things, this add-on helps to store old values in a MongoDB.
+While the Bosch IoT Things service keeps track of the _latest_ property values of your things, this add-on helps to _store old values_ in a MongoDB.
-Further, is shows, how to make your historic data accessible for REST-like requests, and how to display such data in a time series chart.
+Further, is shows, how to make your historic data accessible for HTTP requests, and how to display such data in a time series chart.

 #### [historian-influxdb](historian-influxdb/)

-This Node.js based example shows how to collect historic data in a InfluxDB time series database and how to provide an query functionality integrated in the API of your Things.
+This Node.js based example shows how to collect historic data in an InfluxDB time series database, and how to provide query functionality integrated in the API of your things.

 #### [things-batch-importer](things-batch-importer/)

-With this tool it is possible to upload multiple things stored in a file.
-This example is using the things client for uploading the things.
+With this tool, you can upload a large number things into your cloud service instance at once.
+The example uses the things-client for uploading the things from a local file.

 #### [things-client-examples](things-client-examples/)

-This example shows how to use the Things Client for Java.
+Bosch IoT Things provides a Java based client, which you can use within your applications.
+This example shows how to use the things-client.

 #### [things-http-java-examples](things-http-java-examples/)